-With the exception of April 2014, annual growth rates for the interim construction OPI were positive throughout the period to September 2016 (Figure 2).
-The fall occurred in the new work index where the 0.3% drop was driven by the earnings component of the OPI, which is sourced from the AWE index for construction.
+Annual growth rates for the interim Construction OPI were positive throughout the period to December 2016 (Figure 2).
+Annual growth in the all construction index peaked at 2.7% in July 2015 and was driven by 3.4% growth in the new work index.
+Growth in the new work index is linked to the earnings component of the Construction OPI, which is sourced from the AWE index for construction.
 Repair and maintenance work shows positive year-on-year growth in all periods.